-Blue Planet Aquarium introduces you to freshwater life that few of us have seen first-hand.
-These are inhabitants of the waters of the temperate zones of the northern hemisphere, including the rivers and streams of the British Isles.
+These amazing displays introduce the freshwater life that few of us have ever seen first-hand.
+These are inhabitants of the waters of the temperate zones of the northern hemisphere, including the beautiful rivers and streams of the British Isles.

-The Industrial Revolution polluted many of Europe’s waterways and it has only been in the last 50 years that they have started to recover.
-However there are new threats; these include the introduction of invasive species such as the CHANNEL CATFISH and BROOK TROUT into many European waters.
+The Industrial Revolution sadly polluted many of Europe’s waterways and it is only in the last 50 years that they have started to recover.
+However there are many new threats; these include the introduction of invasive species such as the Channel Catfish and Brook Trout into many European waters.

 Also known as Ide, these silvery shoaling fish grow to around 30cm in length.
 There is a golden form, which is a popular ornamental pond fish.